bytescale/bytescale-upload-widget-angular/README.md

   uploader = new Uploader({
     apiKey: "free"
   });
-  uploadOptions: UploaderOptions = {
+  options: UploaderOptions = {
-    multi: false,
+    multi: false
+  };
+  width = "600px";
+  height = "375px";
   // 'onUpdate' explained:
   // - Dropzones are non-terminal by default (i.e. they don't have an
-    //   end state), so we use the 'onUpdate' option instead of the
+  //   end state), so we use 'onUpdate' instead of 'uploadComplete'.
-    //   'uploadComplete' component attribute to receive files.
-    // - To create a terminal dropzone, add a 'uploadComplete' attribute
+  // - To create a terminal dropzone, add a 'onComplete' attribute
-    //   to the component and add the following option here:
+  //   to the component and add the 'showFinishButton: true' option. onUpdate = (files: UploaderResult[]) => {
-    // showFinishButton: true
-    onUpdate: (files: UploaderResult[]) => {
     console.log(files.map(x => x.fileUrl));
-    }
   };
-  width = "600px"
-  height = "375px"
 }
 ```